ottotsuma/Melvor-Classes-Species/README.md

 ### 1.6.3
 * fixed concert pass halves dropping more often then intended
-* adjusted the Thuum pet, Dragon, to provide a flat -0.15s Thuum Interval from -1% Thuum Interval
+* adjusted the Classes pet, Dragon, to provide a flat -0.15s Classes Interval from -1% Classes Interval

 ### 1.6.2
 * fixed message when the concert pass runs out to be more context specific